SalamPS/SalamPS/README.md

 # 👋 Hello, I'm Salam!

 I'm a Web Developer with a love for MERN Stack.
-Also work with React Native and Arduino.
+Also work with React Native and IoTs.

 ## 💡 What I Bring to the Table

 - NextJS @WebApp
 - React Native @MobileApp
-- JhonnyFive @Arduino

 ## 📫 Let's Connect